jsweaffordjr/tobesim/README.md

 # tobesim
 Python implementation of Gazebo simulation of TOBE robot

-I made a step-by-step video, illustrating how to clone this repo onto a PC and use it to execute walking for TOBE in simulation.
+I made a step-by-step video for the initial commit, illustrating how to clone this repo onto a PC and use it to execute walking for TOBE in simulation.
 The video is available at: https://www.youtube.com/watch?v=yBU5GnSuJKs

 Here is the summary: